-- Easy to make: With just 15 minutes of hands-on prep, and minimal equipment, these pumpkin muffins are quick and easy to whip up.
+- Easy to Make: With just 15 minutes of hands-on prep, and minimal equipment, they're quick and easy to whip up.
 They're also ready to eat in less than an hour, so are great if you're expecting some last-minute guests!

 🥣 How To Make Vegan Pumpkin Muffins

 This easy recipe for pumpkin muffins comes together with very little fuss.
 Here’s how:

 Step 1: For the streusel topping, to a medium bowl, add the sugar, pumpkin pie spice, and orange zest, and use your fingertips to rub the zest and spices into the sugar.
 Add the flour and butter and use your fingertips to rub the butter into the dry ingredients.
 You'll be left with a crumble consistency.

 Step 2: Add the non-dairy buttermilk, pumpkin puree, almond butter or olive oil, maple syrup, vanilla extract, and brown sugar to a medium bowl and whisk to combine.
 Whisk together the dry ingredients in a separate bowl.